Blue Sky Studios Movies List (shutdown)

 From 1990, Wage had his eye on Bunny, a short film that was to showcase CGI Studio.
 The feature is based on a rabbit that is irritated by the moth.
 The moth then leads the rabbit to reunite with her husband.

-In 1996, a producer at the production house, Nina Rappaport, assigned the Bunny project to Wedge.
-Finally, the studio released Bunny in 1998 winning the Best Animated Short Film at the Academy Awards.
+In 1996, Nina Rappaport, a producer at the production house, assigned the Bunny project to Wedge.
+Finally, the studio released Bunny in 1998, winning the Best Animated Short Film at the Academy Awards.

 Together Bue Sky and Fox have broken records and shown to the world that they are a formidable force in the animation industry.

-They have done this through their hit movies that include 2005’s Robots, 2008’s Dr. Seuss’ Horton Hears a Who!, 2011’s Rio, and not forgetting the successful Ice Age sequels: 2006’s The Meltdown, 2009’s Dawn of the Dinosaurs, and 2012’s Continental Drift.
+They have done this through their hit movies, which include 2005’s Robots, 2008’s Dr. Seuss’ Horton Hears a Who!, 2011’s Rio, and the successful Ice Age sequels: 2006’s The Meltdown, 2009’s Dawn of the Dinosaurs, and 2012’s Continental Drift.

-We can expect the third Rio film soon together with extensive adaptations from Mutts and the Alienology series.
+We can expect the third Rio film soon, together with extensive adaptations from Mutts and the Alienology series.

 Their dates have still not been revealed.
-However, Anubis is scheduled to be released in 2018 while another feature, Ferdinand will be on screens in December 2017.
+However, Anubis is scheduled to be released in 2018, while another feature, Ferdinand, will be on screens in December 2017.

-Also, check out Illumination Entertainment
+Also, check out Illumination Entertainment.

 Share to...